Dr Darragh Hare

-I work on the evolution of social behaviour, including conflict and cooperation.
-My research asks whether the theory of evolution by natural selection can explain why environmental problems arise and why they persist.
+My basic research asks whether the theory of evolution by natural selection can explain why environmental problems arise and why they persist.
 I am particularly interested in the evolution of environmental morality: individual-level beliefs, intuitions, attitudes, as well as social norms about what is right and wrong regarding other species and the environment more generally.
-I collaborate with ecologists, psychologists, evolutionary anthropologists, and evolutionary biologists to measure and analyse people’s moral attitudes towards wild organisms, and I develop evolutionary models of adaptive conservation behaviours, and investigate how people’s evolved moral psychology promotes pro- or anti-conservation behaviours.
+I collaborate with ecologists, psychologists, evolutionary anthropologists, and evolutionary biologists to measure and analyse how people think about wild organisms, develop formal evolutionary models of adaptive conservation behaviours, and investigate how people’s evolved moral psychology promotes pro- or anti-conservation behaviours.

 I have an MA(Hons) in moral and political theory from the University of Glasgow and a PhD in Natural Resources from Cornell University.
 I worked in public policy for nine years before starting my postgraduate work.
 I retain a keen interest in public policy and collaborate with conservation professionals across sectors to help design socially and ecologically responsible systems of wildlife governance.